Scripting interceptors

 1. Prepare a script content

-Just like the way of implementing the external authentication connection's interceptor, the identity provider interceptor script is a C# class that implements the IAuthenticationInterceptorService interface.
+Similar to implementing the external authentication connection's interceptor, the Identity Provider interceptor script is a C# class that implements the IAuthenticationInterceptorService interface.

 The script for this interceptor will look like this: